 - Check the desired thread state(s) in the filter.

-After you select a state, other filters will show data only for the time intervals where threads were in the selected state.
+Once you select a state in Thread State, other filters will show data only for the time intervals where threads were in the selected state.